Jesse H. Bunnell: Improvements in telegraphy

 From 1864 to 1872 he formed a partnership with James Partrick, later, from 1875 to 1878, he worked for L. G. Tillotson and Co.
 In 1878, Jesse created his own company, J. H. Bunnell and Co.
 Jesse constantly developed telegraphic instruments.
 In 1868 he received a patent for telegraph repeater, printing telegraph, created different telegraph sounders and improved telegraph switchboard.

 He is famous for his steel lever key, which was patented on 15 February 1881.
 In 1888, Bunnell invented his double speed key, which was later called "sideswiper" to help telegraphists avoid a "glass arm" (carpal tunnel syndrome).

 Other inventions

 Bunnell tried to use enema as a weapon.
 He patented an enema, which could be used for self defence by cyclists against violent persons or dogs.

 Death and heritage

-Bunnell died of heart failure on the 9th of February 1899.
+Bunnell died of heart failure on 9 February 1899.
 He was buried in Brooklyn's garden Greenwood Cemetery.

 Bunnell and Co. was one of the largest telegraph key suppliers in USA before the World War II.
 As one of the country's main telegraphic manufacturers, examples of Bunnell's telegraph equipment can be found in the Smithsonian's Museum of American History, various railroad museums, and other communications museums.
 His company produced a variety of electrical and communications items for American army through the Korean War, the Vietnam War, and the Cold War period.